| The Zener-based solar engineUsing a Zener diode as a voltage

 A cap across the motor can reduce the rate at which this

+happens, and interfere with the SE reset.
 One more comment -- sometimes a capacitor is placed in

 parallel with the motor winding.
 Remember that an inductor